Oracy Intent, Implementation and Impact

 - Provide environments that are conducive to good speaking, listening and communication.

-In direct reference to National Curriculum and Ofsted expectations, we will ensure that:
+In direct reference to National Curriculum and Ofsted expectations, we will ensure that our children can:

 Implementation for All